dfsp-spirit/jneuroformats/README.md

   - Read from files in FreeSurfer MGH format: `FsMgh.fromFsMghFile()`
   - Read from files in FreeSurfer MGZ format: `FsMgh.fromFsMgzFile()`

-Many of the provided classes provide utility methods which are typically needed in strucural neuroimaging, so check the API documentation before re-inventing the wheel.
+Many of the provided classes provide utility methods which are typically needed in structural neuroimaging, so check the API documentation before re-inventing the wheel.

 ## Usage and Installation